awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* string
-- *Default:* If none is provided, the default username is "admin"
+- *Default:* The default username is "admin"

 The admin username to be used.